AdSoNaTuRaL/AdSoNaTuRaL/README.md

 ---
 [![Adson Henrique on LinkedIn][badge-linked-in]](https://www.linkedin.com/in/adsonhenrique/)

-Bachelor of Computer Engineering at UniEVANGÉLICA with an emphasis on Software and Master in Computer Engineering at the University of Jaén - Spain.
+Bachelor of Computer Engineering at UniEVANGÉLICA University Center (Brazil) and Master in Computer Engineering at the University of Jaén (Spain).

 My professional goal is help people with technology.

 ### My stats